Sandy Andolong

-Alexandra "Sandy" Andolong-de Leon (born Alexandra Pinga Andolong; January 16, 1959) is a Filipino actress and producer.
+Alexandra "Sandy" Andolong-de Leon (born Alexandra Pinga Andolong; January 16, 1959) is a Filipina actress and producer.
 She is mostly seen on the TV programs made by GMA Network and ABS-CBN, especially on dramas and sitcoms.

 Career

 Andolong started her career starring in the acclaimed films Oro, Plata, Mata and Moral, the latter in which she won Best Supporting Actress at the 1983 FAMAS Awards.

 In 2007, her kidney problems reoccurred, which required her to take a break from acting for six months.
 She got back to work the following year, playing a villain role on Gaano Kadalas ang Minsan.

 In 2012, she got to lead an episode of MMK alongside her husband Christopher de Leon.
 From 2014 up to 2019, she was on the sitcom Home Sweetie Home until she joined the afternoon series Dahil sa Pag-ibig.
 In 2021, Andolong was nominated for another Gawad Urian award for Best Supporting Actress for her role in Finding Agnes.
 In 2024, she was one of the presenters during the 72nd FAMAS Awards.